jaypipes/ghw/README.md

   the partition.
 This will be `nil` if the `ghw.Partition` struct was returned by the `ghw.DiskPartitions()` library function.
-* `ghw.Partition.UUID` is a string containing the partition UUID on Linux, the partition UUID on MacOS and nothing on Windows.On Linux systems, this is derived from the `ID_PART_ENTRY_UUID` udev entry for the partition.
+* `ghw.Partition.UUID` is a string containing the partition UUID on Linux, the partition UUID on MacOS and nothing on Windows.
+On Linux systems, this is derived from the `ID_PART_ENTRY_UUID` udev entry for the partition.